 Water bugs, whether you’re talking about a palmetto bug or a common pest cockroach, are a nuisance inside your house.
 You’re here because you want them gone right?
-Read on to learn how to kill water bugs and get rid of them before they get a chance to settle in and multiply.
+Read on to learn how to get rid of water bugs, and kill them before they get a chance to settle in and multiply.

 When someone says water bug, they could be referring to a few different bugs.
-Water bug is commonly used to refer to:
+Are water bugs and roaches the same thing?
+When someone says water bugs, they are talking about larger cockroaches that are commonly found.
+The term water bug is commonly used to refer to:

 All three of these cockroaches are larger in size compared to the cockroach commonly found to infest homes, the German cockroach.

 It doesn’t matter which cockroach you are dealing with specifically.
 You can kill them all using the same methods.
-All of the methods I list here will get the job done.
+What kills waterbugs?
+All of the methods I list below will get the job done.

 Boric acid and borax are effective natural solutions.
 They’re similar, but they are not the same thing.
 Since their effects on roaches and application are almost identical, I like to lump these two together.
 You can read more about how to use both boric acid and borax in my other posts.
 If you choose to use either of these two, don’t forget to read my article about common mistakes to avoid when using them.
 It’s very important that you use them correctly.
 If you don’t, they won’t work very well.

 Roach baits are the easiest to use and are the most convenient.
 They come in various forms, but the two I like most and recommend are the roach motels and the roach gels.
 The gel is great for high places, along walls & baseboards and even under the cabinets.
 The best roach bait gel I’ve used is the Advion Syngenta Cockraoch Gel Bait.
+Further discussion of why I love it so much can be found be found on this page.
 Roach motels are great to place under the cabinets and fridge.
 Advion bait stations are the most effective bait stations, a.k.a roach motels, I’ve come across.
 Any of the other spots covered in my roach traps post are good locations to use baits.

 You can also use a roach spray.
 One from your local mega store will be sufficient, but I really recommend mixing something more concentrated like Demon WP (the stuff used by professionals) and spraying it with a dedicated sprayer.
 I already have a post that goes more in depth about how to use Demon WP for maximum results, so be sure to check that out too.